Tackling troublesome bridesmaids

 When warring bridesmaids threaten to ruin your wedding, it’s time to take action.

-Your wedding day is one of the happiest days of your life, and your bridesmaids should play a key role in this, offering love and support and making sure you look fantastic at all times.
+Your wedding day is one of the happiest days of your life with and you should ensure that wedding venues in Essex, and your bridesmaids play a key role in this, offering love and support and making sure you look fantastic at all times.
 However, tensions can often arise within the bridal party, and warring bridesmaids can prove a real wedding headache.
 Of course, your bridesmaids don’t have to be the best of friends, but if their battles and bickering threaten to ruin your big day it’s time to take action.

 When selecting your bridesmaids it’s important to choose wisely.
 Don’t be pressured into having someone as your bridesmaid just because they’re a family member or because they had you in your wedding.
 Instead choose the people you’re genuinely close to and who you know will be supportive.